-- In MouseHunt, the portrait of the old owner of the string factory subtly changes expressions, most notable when the main character has sex in the office with the portrait watching in surprise/disgust.
+- In MouseHunt, the portrait of the old owner of the string factory subtly changes expressions, most notable when his son has Sex with the Ex in the office with the portrait watching in lewd appreciation.

 - A very minor case in Young Frankenstein.
 A scowling portrait of Victor Frankenstein is highly visible in Fredrick's room.
 When Frederick finds his grandfather's instructions and decides to continue his work, a lightning-illuminated close-up shows the portrait looking very pleased.
 Related is the joke of Igor's hump moving from one shoulder to another.

-- Mrs. Munson talks to her dead husband's portrait in the 2004 remake of The Ladykillers, and while the portrait never talks back, it does react to the events around it (most obviously with an expression of surprise at an explosion, and a satisfied smirk at a Karmic Death).
+- Mrs. Munson talks to her dead husband's portrait in the 2004 remake of The Ladykillers by the Coen brothers, and while the portrait never talks back, it does react to the events around it (most obviously with an expression of surprise at an explosion, and a satisfied smirk at a Karmic Death).

 - The film version of Catch-22 has a scene in Major Major's office, which has a photograph of FDR on a wall.
 As Major Major talks with Sgt.
 Towser, he paces in circles around the room, causing the photo to disappear from view and then reappear, replaced in succession with pictures of Churchill and Stalin.

 - Ghostbusters II: Vigo's painting does this a couple of times in addition to his more over-the-top stuff.

 - The painting in the hotel foyer from In the Mouth of Madness does this, showing a couple going for a romantic walk along the river degenerating into tentacled beasts.